nspies/svviz2/README.md

-                        the full reference genome (default: False) --fast                More aggressively skip reads that are unlikely to overlap the breakpoints (default: false) --render-only
+                        the full reference genome (default: False) --fast                More aggressively skip reads that are unlikely to overlap the breakpoints (default: false) --first-variant FIRST_VARIANT
+                        Skip all variants before this variant; counting starts with first variantin input VCF as 0 (default: 0)
+  --last-variant LAST_VARIANT
+                        Skip all variants after this variant; counting starts with first variantin input VCF as 0 (default: end of vcf) --render-only
   --dotplots-only
   --report-only